testomatio/docs/docs/compliance/gdpr.md

   - Testomat.io may use other companies to:
     - Provide or improve the service.
     - These companies / services can’t use your data for anything other than helping Testomat.io to provide service.
+    - Check the list of [subprocessors](/security/subprocessors) used to provide seamless service.

 - **User Rights:**
   - EU or EEA residents can: